mongodb/mongo-java-driver/docs/reference/content/driver/getting-started/quick-start-pojo.md

                 fromProviders(PojoCodecProvider.builder().automatic(true).build()));
 ```

-Note: The registries are checked in order until one returns a Codec for the requested class.
+Note: The registries are checked in order until one returns a codec for the requested class.
+The `DefaultCodecRegistry` should be first in the list, and the `PojoCodecProvider` should always be the last `CodecProvider` since it can provide a codec for almost any class.

 ### Using the CodecRegistry